ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 ## 3. Run the Project

-After initialization, navigate to your new project folder, install dependencies, and start the dev server:
+After the project is initialized, navigate into the newly created folder, install dependencies, and start the development server:

 ```sh
 cd <packageName>